ImaanIbrar/DeepLearningandCV/UnderstandingPytorch/Readme.md

 - Using Custom Dataset

 Images of dogs and cats are used to demonstrate the use of `ImageFolder`.
 The Landmark dataset, a subset of the Google Landmark Data v2, is used for further demonstration.

+### 4. Build Model

+This notebook explores basic model creation and explores some features of `torch.nn` api.